Amended January 10, 2023

 Section 4.
 Election of Members to SAC

 An official ballot will be prepared by the Apportionment and Elections subcommittee and distributed by the end of March.
 All votes received on or before the specified due date shall be counted.
-In the event no candidate receives a majority, the SAC chair and the election chair shall employ a means of chance to select a winner.
+In the event no candidate receives a majority, the SAC chair and the Apportionment and Elections subcommittee chair shall employ a means of chance to select a winner.
 The results will be announced through appropriate publicity channels.

 SAC will have the responsibility to fill vacant seats as members transfer or terminate.
 Refer to Section 7.
 Vacancies.

 Section 5.
 Responsibilities of Members

 Each SAC member shall attend meetings and shall vote on matters of business transacted by SAC.
 In addition, council members shall disseminate pertinent information from SAC to staff employees within their division and shall receive and report to SAC suggestions offered and issues raised by their constituents.

 Section 6.
 Duties of Officers

 Vice-Chair.
 The principal duties of the vice chair shall be to discharge the duties of the chair in the event of the absence of the chair and to accept and discharge such special assignments as may be made by the chair.
 The vice chair assumes the duties of the chair after one year.

 Recorder.
-The principle duties of the recorder shall be to keep a true and accurate record of the proceedings of all meetings of the committee and to systematically and safely keep such books, papers, records, and documents pertaining to the business of the council.
+The principal duties of the recorder shall be to keep a true and accurate record of the proceedings of all meetings of the council and to systematically and safely keep such books, papers, records, and documents pertaining to the business of the council.

 Section 7.
 Vacancies

 Should the chair leave office during the term, the vice chair shall become acting chair, assuming the duties as stated in Section 6.
 Should the vice chair be unable to assume the duties of chair, a member of SAC shall be appointed to the position of chair, by majority vote of the council, for the remainder of the term.